 Update:

-February 16, 2024 – Thanks to you all, the BOE has taken the name change for William Annin Middle School off the docket.
+February 16, 2024 – Thanks to all of you, the BOE has removed the name change for William Annin Middle School from the agenda.
 Your voices made a difference.

-January 22, 2024 – It seems that the Bernards Township Board of Education is considering changing the name of the William Annin middle school to Ridge middle school.
-Based on our research, MLH whole heartedly disagrees with this proposal.
-Drop an email to the BT BOE boardmembers@bernardsboe.com with your opinion.
+January 22, 2024 – It appears that the Bernards Township Board of Education is considering renaming William Annin Middle School to Ridge Middle School.
+Based on our research, MLH wholeheartedly disagrees with this proposal.
+Drop an email to the BT BOE [email protected] with your opinion.
 You may also call the Board of Education Office at (908) 204-2600.

-William Annin has a prominent place in the history of Basking Ridge, New Jersey, Liberty Corner, and yes the William Annin Middle School.
-The Mr. Local History Project looks back at one of Liberty Corner’s founding families known worldwide for their manufacturing of “old glory” that have been placed around the world and even on the moon!
+William Annin has a prominent place in the history of Basking Ridge, New Jersey, Liberty Corner, and, yes, the William Annin Middle School.
+The Mr. Local History Project looks back at one of Liberty Corner’s founding families, known worldwide for their manufacturing of “Old Glory” that has been placed around the world and even on the moon!

 The Patriots: